alyssa-daigle/VLAP-Annual-Reports/README.md

 - **`ph_cond.R`**: Contains the function to generate historical pH and Conductivity plots for each station.
 - **`temp_DO.R`**: Contains the function to generate seasonal Temperature/Dissolved Oxygen profile plots for each station.

-Note that a Season Phytoplankton Relative Abundance script is coming soon.
+Note that a Seasonal Phytoplankton Relative Abundance script is coming soon.

 ## Theming